Rings of non-commutative functions and their fields of fractions: Topologies on rings of analytic NC functions

-Here, $0 < r_m < R$ is any strictly increasing sequence with limit $R$. \end{lem} \begin{proof} The first presentation is clear since the topology on $\scr{O}_d$ is given by the supremum norms on balls of increasing radius.
+The maps are the restriction maps defined above, and $0 < r_m < R$ is any strictly increasing sequence with limit $R$. \end{lem} \begin{proof} Consider $R = +\infty$.
+The first presentation is clear since the topology on $\scr{O}_d$ is given by the supremum norms on balls of increasing radius.
 For the second one, we note that if a function $f$ extends analytically beyond the ball, then there is a bound on the $\bH^{\infty}_d$ norm by $\bH^2_d$ norm, see Lemma \ref{lem:restriction_H^2_d}.
-The same proof works for the claim on $\scr{O}_d(R)$, $R>0$. \end{proof} Moreover, by the discussion above, we obtain the following: \begin{lem} Given any $R \in (0, +\infty ]$, $\scr{O} _d (R)$ is a complete dense inverse limit topological ring. \end{lem} \begin{proof} It is easily checked that $\scr{O} _d (R)$ is complete with respect to the topology of uniform convergence on any NC sub-ball, $r \cdot \rball$, $0<r <R$. \end{proof}
+The same proof works for the claim on $\scr{O}_d(R)$, $R>0$. \end{proof} Moreover, by the discussion above, we obtain the following: \begin{lem} Given any $R \in (0, +\infty ]$, $\scr{O} _d (R)$ is a complete dense inverse limit topological ring. \end{lem} \begin{proof} It is easily checked that $\scr{O} _d (R)$ is complete with respect to the topology of uniform convergence on every NC sub-ball, $r \cdot \rball$, $0<r <R$. \end{proof}

 Each of the algebras, $\scr{O} _d (R)$, satisfy a version of the classical Montel theorem.
 Though several Montel-type theorems exist in non-commutative analysis (see, for example \cite[Theorem 13.14]{AgMcY} and \cite[Theorem 5.2]{Pop-freeholo}), we provide a slightly different proof here for the sake of completeness.
 Recall from \cite[Definition 34.2]{Treves-top_vec_sp} that a topological vector space $\cE$ is called a \emph{Montel space}, if it is Hausdorff, barrelled, and every closed bounded subset is compact.
-In particular, by \cite[Corollary 3 in Section 50]{Treves-top_vec_sp}, every nuclear Fr\'echet space is Montel.
+By \cite[Corollary 3 in Section 50]{Treves-top_vec_sp}, every nuclear Fr\'echet space is Montel.
 In a locally convex space, boundedness is equivalent to boundedness in each of the seminorms defining the topology.
 In particular, for a Fr\'echet space a bounded sequence has a convergent subsequence by metrizability.
 Thus, we obtain a template for Montel-type theorems.